IriLrnr/EvIBM/DETAILED.md

 		return((float)rand() / ((float)RAND_MAX + 1));
 	}
 ```
-Maybe it would be better to use a more powerfull random number generator.
+Maybe it would be better to use a more powerful{--l--} random number generator.

 ### Parameters <a name="parameters"></a>
-To begin the simulation, we have to tell the program what we want it to simulate, so in the main file we create an structure called Parameters, and set the initial values we want to
+To begin the simulation, we have to tell the program what we want it to simulate, so in the main file we create an structure called {~~Parameters~>`Parameters`~~}, and set the initial values we want to
 ```c
 //in main
 info = Set_Parameters();
 ```

- This structure "Parametes" is used to easily pass the values between functions.
-The names of the parameters are very instructive.
+This structure {--"Parametes" --}is used to easily pass the values between functions.
+The names of the parameters are very {==instructive==}{>>“mnemonic”? “self-explanatory”?<<}.

 ```c
 //in functions.h